 Kevin Weitzel: and I'm Kevin Weitzel with Outhouse.

 Greg Bray: And today we're doing something a little bit different.
 We recently had the Home Builder Digital Marketing Summit, a virtual series.

 Kevin Weitzel: I thought it was definitely the best one, you know, mainly because I got to hear my own melodious voice for the [00:01:00] rest of the day.
 No just kidding?
-Uh, no, actually, because it was just really action packed.
+No, actually, because it was just really action packed.

 We had three fantastic guests, you know, I had Michelle Smallwood of a Holiday Builders down in Florida.
-Um, and then on top of that, you know, everybody knows Chris Hartley over at K Hovnanian and then, Ashley De Young out of, uh, out of, uh, California with the Young Properties, it was amazing.
+Then on top of that, everybody knows Chris Hartley over at K Hovnanian and then, Ashley De Young out of California with De Young Properties, it was amazing.

 Just so many highlights and tidbits and nuggets of knowledge that they passed out.
 It was amazing.
 So I would definitely recommend listening in.

 Greg Bray: Yeah.
 So here you go.
-Without further ado, let's, uh, let you tune into our builder panel from the digital marketing summit.
+Without further ado, let's let you tune into our builder panel from the Digital Marketing Summit.

 Ashely De Young Seibert: good morning.

-Kevin Weitzel: So that was just my, just a general introduction of but if I can get you to take a quick, just a quick second to tell us a little about a bit about yourself, Michelle, if you could go first.
+Kevin Weitzel: So that was just my general introduction but if I can get you to take just a quick second to tell us a little about a bit about yourself, Michelle, if you could go first.